 You must notify us of events relating to your grant and provide an opportunity for the Minister or their representative to attend.

 12.2 Reporting

 You must submit reports in line with the grant agreement.
+We will provide sample templates for these reports.
 We will expect you to report on progress against agreed grant activity milestones and outcomes.